iamkarlson/powerwaka/README.md

 C:\Users\%USER_NAME%\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
 ```

-Don't forget to install wakatime-cli
+Don't forget to install wakatime-cli.

+### One more thing
+If you're using powershell 6 (core, or whatever) you have to put your profile specifically to the place of installation.

 ```Powershell
 pip install wakatime